 The older population—persons 65 years or older—numbered 46.2 million in 2014 and represented 14.5 percent of the U.S. population, about one in every seven Americans.
 By 2060, there will be about 98 million older persons, more than twice their number in 2014.
 How will you deal with that many footfalls?

-- Helps to bridge the gap between patients and clinicians.
+- It helps to bridge the gap between patients and clinicians.
 It provides a change in how patients can be monitored

 - Better delivery and speed of diagnostic information